Rubber Molding: The Definitive Guide

 Neoprene is a more robust, complex, and durable alternative to natural rubber.
 It has considerably higher water, ozone, and oil resistance.

-Neoprene is used in various industrial, automotive, and sports equipment.
+Neoprene is used in various industrial, and automotive components, and sports equipment.
 Some common neoprene items include scuba diving suits, industrial gaskets, sportswear, and water-tight bags.

 Viton